Mian Altaf Ahmed Larvi: Political career

 He is popular in the Gujjar, Bakarwal and Pahari community.
 He has been elected five times in the Jammu and Kashmir Legislative Assembly.
-Mian Altaf's family has a long political standing, with his grandfather Mian Nizam-ud-din having remained National Conference MLA from 1952 to 1967.
-His father Mian Bashir Ahmed represented Kangan constituency from 1967 to 1987 and was a minister also.
-Mian Nizam Ud Din Larvi, Mian Bashir Ahmed Larvi and Mian Altaf Ahmed never lost any election since they stepped into politics.
+Mian Altaf's family has a long political standing, with his grandfather Mian Nizam-ud-din Larvi(RA) having remained National Conference MLA from 1952 to 1967.
+His father Mian Bashir Ahmad Larvi (RA)represented Kangan constituency from 1967 to 1987 and was a minister also.
+Mian Nizam-ud-Din Larvi(RA), Mian Bashir Ahmed Larvi (RA) and Mian Altaf Ahmed never lost any election since they stepped into politics.
 Mian Altaf Ahmed has served as Minister of Forestry, Ecology and Environment in Jammu and Kashmir.
 He has been a Cabinet Minister in Jammu and Kashmir twice.
 He gave his first term under Chief Minister Farooq Abdullah in 1996 and second term as Cabinet Minister under Chief Minister Omar Abdullah.